Insights

 The impact of ‘not zero’ on health and the environment

-- Between 2017 and 2035, Public Health England estimates that there will be around 2.5 million air pollution related cases of disease.33
+- Between 2017 and 2035, Public Health England estimates that there will be around 2.5 million air pollution related cases of disease.35

 - The UK has already begun to experience financial losses due to climate change.
-For example, the winter floods of 2013-2014 resulting from heavy rainfall, made more likely by climate change, cost the economy £450 million in insured losses alone.34
+For example, the flooding that took place in the winter of 2015/16 cost the UK economy some £1.6 billion.36

-- The world has warmed 1.1 degrees Celsius since pre-Industrial times.
+- The world has warmed 1.1 degrees Celsius since pre-Industrial times38.

-- At 2 degrees Celsius of warming, it’s estimated 18% of insects, 16% of plants and 8% of vertebrates will see their habitats reduced by more than half 36, and almost all coral reefs will die.37
+- At 2 degrees Celsius of warming, it’s estimated 18% of insects, 16% of plants and 8% of vertebrates will see their habitats reduced by more than half, and almost all coral reefs will die.39

 - The area covered by sea ice was at a record low in July 2023.
-An area around 10 times the size of the UK missing, compared to the 1981-2010 average.38
+An area around 10 times the size of the UK missing, compared to the 1981-2010 average.40

-- Global sea levels have risen at an estimated 20 per cent in the last century with the fastest rise occurring in the last two decades and accelerating each year.39
+- Global sea levels have risen at an estimated 20 per cent in the last century with the fastest rise occurring in the last two decades and accelerating each year.41

 Public support